Anabel (Brazilian TV series)

-Anabel is a Brazilian flash animated series created by Lancast Mota and produced by Sergio Martinelli.
-It was the first Brazilian animated series on Nickelodeon Brazil when it debuted on February 26, 2005 in the channel's Nick Patrol program.
-As of 2006 the show was exclusive to the channel TV Rá-Tim-Bum, where the second season premiered on February 5, 2011.
-The show also runs on TV Brasil.
+Anabel is a Brazilian animated television series created by Lancast Mota and produced by Sergio Martinelli.
+It was the first Brazilian animated series on Nickelodeon Brazil, starting with a series of animated shorts that aired during commercial breaks in 2004, until the full series debuted on February 26, 2005 on the TV show Patrulha Nick.
+From the following year onwards the show was moved to TV Rá-Tim-Bum, where the second season premiered on February 5, 2011.
+The show also aired on TVE and its successor TV Brasil.

-A comic strip adaptation also ran in the children's magazine Recreio.
+A comic strip adaptation also ran in the children's magazine Recreio between 2008 and 2011.

 Premise

 Set in the 1930s, the show revolves on a girl named Anabel, who lives with her unnamed parents in the city of Porto Alegre.
 She goes to school by riding the city's tramcars.
 Anabel also travels to fantastical and supernatural adventures from literary novels, encountering monsters and creatures.
 She also solves mysteries and stops dangers in the city.

-The second season introduced the character Ulisses, who travels with Anabel in some episodes.
+In the second season the show went through big changes, moving the character into modern times and focusing more on slice-of-life stories and less on monsters and supernatural adventures, as well as introducing the character Ulisses as Anabel's best friend.